theadawifamily/CustomerManagementAPI/README.md

 This is a Laravel-based RESTful API for managing customer data.
 The application allows creating, reading, updating, and deleting (CRUD) customer records, along with filtering options by name and email.
+The current version of this API is v1

 ## Table of Contents
 - [Building and Running the Application](#building-and-running-the-application)